MichaelRFairhurst/vaiven/README.md

   end
 ```

-So I guess for the moment `else if` is kinda special.
-But no more special than
+So `else if` is not special.
+All control structures can be blended as desired!
-`else for`.

 ## Performance